andreciornavei/flutter-input-sheet/README.md

 ## The InputSheet factory

-It will me instanced for each input sheet type you want to invoke, on this Factory you can pass some scope parameters of your sheet.
+It will be instanced for each input sheet type you want to invoke, on this Factory you can pass some scope parameters of your sheet.

 ```dart
 InputSheet(context,